 Understanding Premises Liability in Florida

-While visiting another’s property, you have the right to expect that you are on reasonably safe grounds.
-If you are injured because of an unforeseen hazard or any failure by the property owner to reasonably maintain or repair the premises, you may have grounds for a lawsuit.
-These are referred to as premises liability cases and involve property owner liability for injuries sustained by invitees, visitors, social guests, and even trespassers.
+When visiting another’s property, you have the right to leave as you came: uninjured.
+Yet, you may have grounds for a claim or lawsuit if you suffer injuries because of a hazard.
+These are referred to as premises liability cases, and they aim to offer compensation for injuries suffered by invitees, visitors, social guests, and even trespassers.

 For a free legal consultation with a premises liability lawyer serving Lakeland, call 863-250-5050

 Premises liability cases can be highly complex.
-Establishing the duty of care and whether this duty was breached can be challenging, but our Lakeland premises liability lawyers have a firm understanding of Florida statutes and case law on these matters.
-We can identify property owner liability with accuracy to help our clients recover fair compensation.
+Even establishing your case’s basics can prove complicated.
+Yet, our Lakeland premises liability lawyers understand Florida statutes and case law on these matters.
+We can identify the property owner’s liability and manage everything your case requires from start to finish.

-We can take on premises liability cases involving:
+Dismuke Law has served the residents of Southwest Florida for nearly 20 years.
+We take on premises liability cases involving:

 - Slip and fall accidents

 Today, you can learn about partnering with a premises liability attorney in Lakeland, FL.